nodejs/nodejs.org/pages/en/learn/getting-started/nodejs-with-typescript.md

 ### Compiling TypeScript to JavaScript

 If you want to run TypeScript code in Node.js, you need to compile it to JavaScript first.
-You can do this using the TypeScript compiler `tsc` as shown above.
+You can do this using the TypeScript compiler `tsc` as shown earlier.

 Here's a small example: